tinyheero/dotfiles/README.md

 yum install the_silver_searcher
 ```

-### Ag
+### ag.vim

+The [ag.vim plugin](https://github.com/rking/ag.vim) serves as a front for the the_silver_searcher.
+This is essentially grep for programmers.
 A cool tip I learned from the video [07 - Plugins - The power of :Ag](https://www.youtube.com/watch?v=XzN4h4dj4cE) is using Ag to search and replace for a given string across all the files in your project.

 ```
 :args `ag -l string_to_replace .`
 :argdo %s/string_to_search/replacement_string/g | w
 ```

+> ag.vim is different from Unite (listed above).
+Both use the_silver_searcher as a backend.